nharan/bears/doc/witness_parameters.md

 # Witness Parameters

-The role of a witness in the Bears Blockchain is verify incoming transactions, produce blocks when scheduled, and partake in the Bears governance model by voting on several parameters.
+The role of a witness in the Offer Blockchain is verify incoming transactions, produce blocks when scheduled, and partake in the Offer governance model by voting on several parameters.

 These parameters control various aspects of the operation of the blockchain that are not easily defined in code at compile time.
-One example is the BEARS price feed that defines the conversion rate between BEARS and BSD.
+One example is the OFFER price feed that defines the conversion rate between OFFER and BSD.

 Witnesses are able to use the `witness_set_properties_operation` to change witness specific properties and vote on paramters.

 Unless otherwise noted, the median of the top 20 elected witnesses is used for all calculations needing the parameter.

-This operation was added in Bears v0.20.0 to replace the `witness_update_operation` which was not easily extendable.
+This operation was added in Offer v0.20.0 to replace the `witness_update_operation` which was not easily extendable.
 While it is recommended to use `witness_set_properties_operation`, `witness_update_operation` will continue to work.

 ## Properties

 ### account_creation_fee

-This is the fee in BEARS that must be paid to create an account.
+This is the fee in OFFER that must be paid to create an account.
 This field must be non-negative.

 ### account_subsidy_budget